zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Ships with high mass to volume will not be able to ballast well above the surface.
 This adds a ship mass to onboard volume calculation.
 The calculation is experimental so it might be inaccurate.
 For now mass to volume includes the length width heigth in a box around the ship.
 It's unrealistic as of 2.4.0 as this includes emptyspace above water.
 Eventually this will be calculated via displacement (empty volume with wall all around it) calculation.
 - Default Value: False

-### AllowMonsterEntitesUnderwater
+### AllowMonsterCharactersUnderwater
-- Description: Allows Monster entities onto the ship and underwater.
+- Description: Allows Monster characters (untamed, and enemies too) onto the ship and underwater.
 This means they can go underwater similar to player.
 - Default Value: True

-### AllowedEntiesList
+### AllowedCharacterList
 - Description: List separated by comma for entities that are allowed on the ship.
 For simplicity consider enabling monsters and tame creatures.
 - Default Value:

-### AllowTamedEntiesUnderwater
+### AllowTamedCharactersUnderwater
 - Description: Lets tamed animals underwater too.
 Could break or kill them depending on config.
-- Default Value: False
+- Default Value: True

 ### FlipWatermeshMode
 - Description: Flips the water mesh underwater.
 This can cause some jitters.
 Turn it on at your own risk.
 It's improve immersion.
 Recommended to keep off if you dislike seeing a bit of tearing in the water meshes.
 Flipping camera above to below surface should fix things.